Last updated on April 18th, 2022

-With the help of portable and mobile based glucometer, it is possible to monitor your blood sugar level anywhere anytime.
+With the help of a portable and mobile-based glucometer, it is possible to monitor your blood sugar level anywhere anytime.
 One has to follow the instructions mentioned in the user manual provided with the kit to use the glucometer effectively.
-All you need to be ready with glucometer, the test strip, lancing device, lancet, and alcohol pad to get started with blood test machine.
+All you need to be ready with a glucometer, the test strip, lancing device, lancet, an alcohol pad to get started with the blood test machine.

 Following are the steps that one needs to follow to use the blood sugar test machine: